Martyn Poliakoff: Popular science

 Poliakoff is the narrator in most of a series of over 600 short videos called The Periodic Table of Videos, a popular science project produced by Brady Haran, originally intended to familiarise the public with all 118 elements of the periodic table.
 The project has since expanded to cover molecules; there are also several special videos about other chemical topics.
 He hit the news for calculating that the FIFA World Cup Trophy could not have been made from solid gold as it would be too heavy to raise aloft.
 Poliakoff showed some videos at IUPAC's elements inauguration in the Central Club of Scientists of the Russian Academy of Sciences in Moscow.

+In 2019 he collaborated with his daughter Ellen, among others, to produce an experimental version of the periodic table which was turned upside down, to see if that helped young learners get to grips with the underlying mechanisms.